nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 `QUANTITY` is separated with a mandatory space before `-`.
 After the dash, it accepts quantity in the format of -NUMBER STRING e.g. `-54.0 kilograms` or STRING e.g. `-a pinch`.
-NUMBER only accept up to 10 digits, including a single forward slash to represent fractions or a single full stop to represent decimal numbers and should be greater than 0.
+NUMBER only accept up to 10 digits, including a single forward slash to represent fractions or a single full stop to represent decimal numbers and whitespaces and should be greater than 0.
 STRING accepts alphabets.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**